Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{NN Models for Autoencoders}

 The \ac{AEC} model must first undergo training before being deployed in a practical {MC} system.
-The literature presents several approaches for training \acp{AEC} to facilitate end-to-end learning in MC environments, including:
+The literature presents several approaches for training \acp{AEC} to facilitate end-to-end learning in MC environments, including the following.

-\paragraph{Model-assumed training} Model-assumed training relies on full knowledge of the {CIR} in {MC}.
-Both transmitter and receiver are trained jointly using the estimated {CIR} from the testbed, which is modeled as a convolutional layer with fixed and non-trainable parameters placed between the encoder and the decoder parts of the \ac{AEC}.
+\textbf{Model-Assumed Training:} Model-assumed training is an approach in which both the transmitter and receiver are trained using a predefined channel model.
+In {MC}, this involves using the estimated {CIR} from the testbed, implemented as a fixed, non-trainable convolutional layer between the encoder and the decoder of the \ac{AEC}.
 An example is given in~\cite{khanzadeh2023towards}, where the {CIR} is obtained from an experimental salinity-based testbed as reported in~\cite{angerbauer2023salinitybased}.
 This approach assumes that if the model from the testbed remains stable during runtime, with minimal variations, the transmitter will identify effective strategies for encoding input during training.
 Then, in the online phase, when actual transmission occurs in the experimental system, the receiver can be retrained to adapt to the slightly changed channel conditions.
 At the same time, the transmitter will maintain its previously established strategies.
-Thus, if the assumed model in the training phase is sufficiently accurate, the trained \ac{AEC} will also work perfectly for transmission over the experimental channel.
+Thus, if the assumed model in the training phase is sufficiently accurate, the trained \ac{AEC} will also work appropriately for transmission over the experimental channel.